chermehdi/comet/README.md

 STRING: '"' ~('\r' | '\n' | '"')* '"' ;
 ```

+## Tasks

+These are the list of the tasks that I think should be done before having the first release:

+- [ ] Add Arrays support
+- [ ] Add Comments support
+- [ ] Add Hash support
+- [ ] Add import modules support
+- [ ] Add a standard library

 ## Contribution

 - Feel free to submit new issues, or pull requests.